 In general I tend to say that a good use of points is anything that gets you a travel experience you’d like.
 If you want to transfer Ultimate Rewards points, there are 13 airline & hotel partners (specifically, nine are airlines and four are hotels).
-All those partners allow 1:1 transfers, and there are instances in which I think it can make sense to transfer points to all of those currencies… except three.
+All those partners allow 1:1 transfers, and there are instances in which I think it can make sense to transfer points to all of those currencies… except two.

-Why shouldn’t you transfer points to those three currencies?
+Why shouldn’t you transfer points to those two currencies?
 It’s not because I don’t like the hotel groups, but rather because not all points are created equal.
-Much like monetary currencies aren’t created equal — one US Dollar isn’t worth the same as a Great British Pound, and that isn’t worth the same as an Indonesian Rupiah — neither are points currencies.
+Much like monetary currencies aren’t created equal — one US Dollar isn’t worth the same as a British Pound, and that isn’t worth the same as an Indonesian Rupiah — neither are points currencies.
 I’ve shared my valuation of points currencies before, and as you can see, they’ll vary wildly.

 So, what would I do in the above situation?

 More specific to Aman’s question, what I’d do is use my Ultimate Rewards points for something else.
 To get your 26,000 Marriott Rewards points, buy Starpoints.
 At the moment Starwood is selling Starpoints for 35% off, which is an opportunity to buy them for 2.275 cents each.
 You can then transfer them to Marriott Rewards at a 1:3 ratio, which is an opportunity to buy Marriott Rewards points for ~0.76 cents each.
 So buy 9,000 Starpoints for $204.75, and then you’ll have 27,000 Marriott Rewards points.